• Skip to primary navigation

 Meat filling: you will need ground pork, dried wood-ear mushroom, some minced garlic and shallot for the filling.
 It is quite similar to the filling in my pork stuffed cabbage soup recipe.

 Stock/broth: you can still make the soup without stock.
-However, if you want it to be tasty, and more importantly, less bitter, using stock is highly recommended.
+However, if you want it to be more delicious, and more importantly, less bitter, using stock is highly recommended.
 Chicken stock or pork bone broth will work great.
+We will also flavor the broth with fish sauce, salt and fresh herbs (scallion and cilantro).

 Prepare Bitter Melon for the Soup